1. Home

 --batch

-Create a new maintenance period for 192.168.1.121 where it shall start tomorrow and finishes an hour later:
+Create a new maintenance period for 192.168.1.121 which shall start tomorrow and finish an hour later:

 $ s9s maintenance --create \